response4venezuelans/ActivtityInfoQuality/README.md

 ## Next Steps

  * Update the Aggregation model for every country

- * Agree on Age and Gender breakdowns proportions for each sector, for PiN and People indicators

  * Help the development of local scripts for analysis, outliers detections,…